Scripture Reference: John 2:12-17

 Another thing that we notice is that Joseph (Mary’s husband) is not mentioned.
 Many scholars believe that he probably died before Jesus’ ministry began.
 As the oldest son Jesus would have had responsibilities towards his mother’s care.
 This would explain why, on the cross, Jesus felt a need to ask his close friend John to take care of Mary (John 19:25-27).

 John records this event at the beginning of Jesus’ ministry.
 The other Gospel writers record the cleansing of the temple during the last week of Jesus’ life.
-Either there were two separate events (one at the beginning and one at the end of Jesus’ ministry) or perhaps John placed the event at the beginning of his gospel to show the hypocrisy of the Jews.
+Either there were two separate events (one at the beginning and one at the end of Jesus’ ministry) or more than likely John placed the event at the beginning of his gospel to show the the present Temple was under judgement because of the hypocrisy of the Jews.
 It also shows that the way of Jesus was in total contrast to that attitude.

 All Jewish men were required to celebrate the Passover in Jerusalem.
 People from far away were coming to Jerusalem for the Passover celebration and needed animals for the required sacrifices.
-It seems that the temple leaders were allowing this exchange to take place in the temple area.
+The temple leaders were allowing this exchange to take place in the temple area.
 This area was reserved for worship of God.
 Jesus expected to see reverence for God and not a bunch of animals and money like a downtown market.
 He was outraged.

 Jesus’ anger was righteous because it was based on His love for the Father.
 He didn’t care that His actions could get Him in trouble with the religious leaders.
 His example is one we should follow whenever we are faced with situations in which we have a chance to stand up for the right in the face of opposition.